Key benefits and features of the GP1000 pendant with Leading New Zealand-based Personal Health and Safety Monitoring Company, GPSOS.

 “The great multicultural and diverse team at GPSOS have speakers of both English and Te Reo and will continue to talk to you and provide reassurance until help has arrived,” says GPSOS founder and CEO Mark Simmonds.

-If you become lost or have any other emergency you can activate the panic button and with the pendant’s advanced GPS tracking, when you are in cell phone or WIFI coverage, GPSOS will be able to locate you accurately within 10 meters of your actual location.
+If you become lost or have any other emergency you can activate the panic button and with the pendant’s advanced GPS tracking, when you are in cell phone coverage, GPSOS will be able to locate you accurately within 10 meters of your actual location.

 Ideal for those that suffer from Alzheimers and Dementia, up to 8 geofences can be created to notify the monitoring station if the user has left a particular zone.
 “This can give you great peace of mind as a family member, that someone will always be looking out for your loved one,” adds Mark.